jenilsolanki/AI-ML-Vityarthi-Project/README.md

 An AI/ML-based project aimed at assisting students with intelligent tools, insights, and automation.
 The project will demonstrate the practical application of machine learning concepts for problem-solving in the real world.

+## 🎯 Objective

+The goal of this project is to create a tic tac toe game where user plays a game with AI.

 ## 🛠️ Tools and Technology Used
 Programming Language : Python
 Libraries Used : math